Mambsy/single-page-documentation/README.md

-# singe-page-documentation
+# Single page documentation
-A skeleton to create single page documentation pages, with markdown support and sintax highlight.
+A skeleton to create single page documentations in HTML, with markdown support and sintax highlight.

 Supports:
 - Markdown and HTML (thanks to markdown-it.js)